Philips CPAP Lawsuits

 Most of the recalled sleep apnea devices come from Philips’ DreamStation CPAP machine line.
 CPAP devices make up 80% of all recalled devices, and 20% are ventilators, Philips spokesman Steve Klink told Reuters.

-If you were injured by a recalled Philips device, you may file a lawsuit for compensation, including: Lost wages and future income, pain and suffering, medical bills, future medical care and other damages.
+CPAP lawsuits claim Philips defectively designed these machines and put people at risk of serious health problems.
+Plaintiffs claim these devices are more dangerous than others available on the market.
+If you were injured as a result of using a recalled Philips device, you may file a lawsuit for compensation, including: lost wages and future income, pain and suffering, medical bills, future medical care and other damages.

 Side Effects Linked to Recalled CPAP Machines